meadowsrjack-rgb/boxstat/XCODE_DEPLOYMENT_GUIDE.md

 2. Navigate to **Certificates, Identifiers & Profiles**
 3. Select **Keys** from the sidebar
 4. Click **+** to create a new key
-5. Name it "UYP Basketball APNs Key"
+5. Name it "BoxStat APNs Key"
 6. Check **Apple Push Notifications service (APNs)**
 7. Click **Continue** → **Register**
 8. Download the `.p8` key file (save it securely!)